 The process to review Pebble’s permit application leaves Alaskans and anglers worldwide filled with skepticism in the wake of recent environmental disasters associated with large-scale tailings pond failures and as the Agency findings of Pebble’s plan include permanent destruction of more than 80 miles of streams and 3,500 acres of wetlands.
 What’s more, the current permit application considers only Pebble’s phase one plan.
 Risks posed by the entire project have yet to be fully evaluated, though the mine is closer than ever to reality.

 2019 is a critical time for us to once again say, “wrong mine, wrong place.”
 If this permit is issued and the mine advances, millions of acres of additional mining claims would be open to development across the region.

-Please comment to the agency considering Pebble’s phase-one permit.
+Please comment to your U.S. Senators on the inadequacy of Pebble’s phase-one permit.
 Tell them the Pebble mine has no place in Bristol Bay.
 Then send this link to your friends.

 Find the latest on Pebble’s proposal, the status of the campaign and how you can help on the blogs of Trout Unlimited and our Alaska-based partner coalition, Save Bristol Bay.

 Bristol Bay needs your helpWrong mine.
 Wrong place.